Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 In Phase I, a public private partnership will be developed for the construction and operation of heated greenhouses for the growing of fresh produce.
 Heat and electrical power for the greenhouses will be provided by the TNEC.
 Hot water from the TNEC combined heat and power plant will provide the heat for a public swimming pool to be built and operated by the Town of Lewisporte

-Phase II will see gasification waste to energy capacity expand to 100 MW with an increase of the plastic to liquid fuels conversion capacity.
+Phase II will see rotary kiln waste to energy capacity expand to 50 MW with an increase of the plastic to liquid fuels conversion capacity.

-TNEC operations will serve to greatly reduce the amount of waste going to the landfill both in Canada and the EU, thus extending landfill service life.
+TNEC operations will serve to greatly reduce the amount of waste going to the landfill both in Canada and the EU, thus extending landfill service life and eventually helping to eliminate methane emitting landfills altogether.

 The project will eventually create more than 200 competitively compensated positions including, unskilled, semi-skilled, skilled, and managerial positions.
 Renewable electrical power generated at the site will be made available to the grid.